-Series Editors: Kim Moloney, College of Public Policy, Hamad Bin Khalifa University, Qatar, Michael W. Bauer, German University of Administrative Science and European University Institute, Italy and Meng-Hsuan Chou, NTU Singapore
+Series Editors: Kim Moloney, College of Public Policy, Hamad Bin Khalifa University, Qatar, Michael W. Bauer, School of Transnational Governance, European University Institute, Italy and Meng-Hsuan Chou, NTU Singapore

 The Series on Transnational Administration and Global Policy publishes important manuscripts that explain and contribute to theorizing the expansion and institutionalization of global governance structures and processes by examining the actors and ideas permeating, shaping, and critically engaging in these developments.
 Publications in this Series arise from multiple disciplines in the social and behavioural sciences, various actors (public, private, public-private, corporate, non-profit), multiple perspectives (across all governance levels and sectors), and several theoretical and methodological foci.
 What strongly ties the books in this Series is their shared understanding that administrative studies, policy creation, and its implementation are irremovable from both broader global trends and the actors engaging global governance spaces.